 PD represents the likelihood of a borrower defaulting on its financial obligations either on the next twelve months or over the remaining lifetime of the exposure.
-The group calculates the PDs using internal statistical models for different segments.
+The group calculates the PDs using internal statistical models for different segments, which are constructed based on the customer sector type and the combination of risk factors such as days past due bucket and forbearance status.
 The estimation of PDs is based on point-in-time unbiased PDs that are derived from TTC PDs through the application of a scaling factor that reflects the current economic conditions and incorporates forward-looking information and macroeconomic inputs.
 For corporate segments the PDs are estimated at the debtor level while for retail portfolios are estimated at the facility level.